ccollins86/CIS4560_Big_Data_Term_Project/README.md

 # CIS4560_Big_Data_Term_Project-
-This repository contains the term project files of CIS4560 Big Data with Dr. Jongwook Woo
+This repository contains the term project files of CIS4560 Big Data with Dr. Jongwook Woo.
+The project was implemented using Oracle Hadoop cluster and HiveQL to analyze COVID-19 datasets from the CDC and other resources.
+The analysis are aimed to explore the impact of the vaccine on the number of cases and other factors related to COVID-19.
+Other patterns and structures in the data will be pointed out and addresses as needed.
+The project is in its initial release and further updates will be required to maintain functionality.